todocono/bot5/ESP/WinterRobot/lib/BleComm/README.md

 ## Packet Definitions

 Each packet sent or received by the robot is defined below.
-To robot describes the packet from the P5 websites to the robot.
-From robot describes the packet from the robot to the P5 website.
+To Robot describes the packet from the P5 website to the robot.
+From Robot describes the packet from the robot to the P5 website.

 ### Peripheral 0 - General